domwoe/internet-identity/screenshots/README.md

 That will generate screenshots in `screenshots/custom/`.

-We commit these screenshots so that changes to the UI can be reviewed nicely in the PR.
+We commit these screenshots (generated on CI in `desktop/` and `mobile/`) so that changes to the UI can be reviewed nicely in the PR.